Guaranteed clustering and biclustering via semidefinite programming: Proof of Theorem

-The proof of Theorem~\ref{thm: biclustering recovery guarantee} uses techniques similar to those used in \cite{AV2}.
-Specifically, the proof of Theorem~\ref{thm: biclustering recovery guarantee} relies on constructing multipliers satisfying Theorem~\ref{thm: WKDB KKT conditions}.
-The multipliers $\lambda, \phi,$ and $\eta$ will be constructed in blocks inherited from the block structure of the proposed solution $Z^*$.
-Once the multipliers $\mu_1, \mu_2, \lambda, \phi$, and $\eta$ are chosen, condition \eqref{eq: WKDB dual feas} provides an explicit formula for the multiplier $S$.
+The proof of Theorem~\ref{T: weighted kdc results} uses techniques similar to those used in \cite{AV2}.
+Specifically, the proof of Theorem~\ref{T: weighted kdc results} relies on constructing multipliers satisfying Theorem~\ref{T: w KKT conditions}.
+The multipliers $\lambda$ and $\eta$ will be constructed in blocks inherited from the block structure of the proposed solution $X^*$.
+Again, once the multipliers $\mu, \lambda, $ and $\eta$ are chosen, \eqref{E: w dual feas} provides an explicit formula for the multiplier $S$.

-The dual variables must be chosen so that the complementary slackness condition \eqref{eq: WKDB CS sdp} is satisfied.
-The condition $\tr(Z^*S) = 0$ is satisfied if and only if $Z^*S = 0$ since both $Z^*$ and $S$ are desired to be positive semidefinite (see \cite[Proposition 1.19]{Tuncel}).
-Therefore, the multipliers must be chosen so that the left-hand side of \eqref{eq: WKDB dual feas} is orthogonal to the columns of $Z^*$.
-That is, we must choose the multipliers $\mu_1, \mu_2, \lambda, \phi$, and $\eta$ such that $S$, as defined by \eqref{eq: WKDB dual feas}, has nullspace containing the columns of $Z^*$.
-By the special block structure of $Z^*$, this is equivalent to requiring
+The dual variables must be chosen so that the complementary slackness condition \eqref{E: w CS sdp} is satisfied.
+The condition $\tr(X^*S) = 0$ is satisfied if and only if $X^*S = 0$, since both $X^*$ and $S$ are desired to be positive semidefinite (see \cite[Proposition 1.19]{Tuncel}).
+Therefore, the multipliers must be chosen so that the left-hand side of \eqref{E: w dual feas} is orthogonal to the columns of $X^*$.
+That is, we must choose the multipliers $\mu, \lambda, $ and $\eta$ such that $S$, as defined by \eqref{E: w dual feas}, has nullspace containing the columns of $X^*$.
+By the special block structure of $X^*$, this is equivalent to requiring $S_{v, C_q}$ to sum to $0$ for all $q \in \{1,\dots, k\}$ and $v \in V.$

-for all $q, s \in \{1,\dots, k\}$, where $(U_1, V_1)$,\dots, $(U_k,V_k)$ are the planted bicliques corresponding to the proposed solution $Z^*$.
-The gradient equation~\eqref{eq: WKDB dual feas} and \eqref{eq: S orthogonal to Z} provide explicit formulas for the multipliers $\lambda$ and $\phi$.
-Moreover, the complementary slackness condition~\eqref{eq: WKDB CS nonneg} implies that all diagonal blocks $\eta( U_q\cup V_q, U_q\cup V_q)$, $q=1,\dots, k$ are equal to $0$.
+The gradient equation~\eqref{E: w dual feas}, coupled with the requirement that the columns of $X^*$ reside in the nullspace of $S$, provides an explicit formula for the multiplier $\lambda$.
+Moreover, the complementary slackness condition~\eqref{E: w CS nonneg} implies that all diagonal blocks $\eta_{C_q, C_q}$, $q=1,\dots, k$, are equal to $0$.
 To construct the remaining multipliers, we parametrize the remaining blocks of $S$ using the vectors $\y^{q,s}$ and $\z^{q,s}$ for all $q \neq s$.
-These vectors are chosen to be the solutions of the system of linear equations defined by $SZ^* = Z^*S = 0$.
-We will show that this system is a perturbation of a linear system with known solution and will use this known solution to obtain estimates of $\y^{q,s}$ and $\z^{q,s}$.
+These vectors are chosen to be the solutions of the system of linear equations defined by $SX^* = X^*S = 0$.
+As in \cite{AV2}, we will show that this system is a perturbation of a linear system with known solution and will use this known solution to obtain estimates of $\y^{q,s}$ and $\z^{q,s}$.